Constantine the Great: War against Maxentius

-Maxentius prepared for the same type of war he had waged against Severus and Galerius: he sat in Rome and prepared for a siege.
+Maxentius prepared for the same type of war he had waged against Severus and Galerius: he occupied Rome and prepared for a siege.
 He still controlled Rome's Praetorian Guard, was well-stocked with African grain, and was surrounded on all sides by the seemingly impregnable Aurelian Walls.
 He ordered all bridges across the Tiber cut, reportedly on the counsel of the gods, and left the rest of central Italy undefended; Constantine secured that region's support without challenge.
 Constantine progressed slowly along the Via Flaminia, allowing the weakness of Maxentius to draw his regime further into turmoil.
 Maxentius' support continued to weaken: at chariot races on 27 October, the crowd openly taunted Maxentius, shouting that Constantine was invincible.
 Maxentius, no longer certain that he would emerge from a siege victorious, built a temporary boat bridge across the Tiber in preparation for a field battle against Constantine.
 On 28 October 312, the sixth anniversary of his reign, he approached the keepers of the Sibylline Books for guidance.
 The keepers prophesied that, on that very day, "the enemy of the Romans" would die.
 Maxentius advanced north to meet Constantine in battle.